jeremeamia/DesertCodeCampPHPMVC/README.md

 The project is a simple agile programming tool for creating user story cards.
 To keep this project very small and simple, it will consist of only 1 controller and 1 model for representing the user stories.
 In order to demonstrate the different parts of our presentation we will have a few separate branches for showing specific features/ideas:

-- master - original code based on a typical [Kohana 3.1.2](http://kohanaframework.org) installation
+- original - original code based on a typical [Kohana 3.1.2](http://kohanaframework.org) installation
-- hmvc - modified code to support an HMVC example
-- view_classes - modified code where actions and view are rewritten using the Kostache/Mustache module
+- view-classes - modified code where actions and view are rewritten using the Kostache/Mustache module
-- layout - modified showing how to construct a layout system using the view classes and the before and after methods

 ## Presentation